Anti-Inflammatory Diet Plan →

 • Tweet

-Categories: Dairy Free, Egg Free, Gluten Free, Grain Free, Main Dishes, Oven, Whole 30 Tags: comfort food, dairy free, gluten free, gluten free dinner, gluten free meals, gluten free one pot meals, kid friendly, low carb, mushroom, one pan, shepherd's pie, vegan, vegetarian
+Categories: Dairy-Free, Egg-Free, Gluten-Free, Grain-Free, Main Dishes, Oven, Whole30 Tags: comfort food, dairy free, gluten free, gluten free dinner, gluten free meals, gluten free one pot meals, kid friendly, low carb, mushroom, one pan, shepherd's pie, vegan, vegetarian

-Cumin Roasted Root Vegetable Soup
+Roasted Cauliflower Soup

 Lindsay Cotter of Cotter Crunch

-Hi, y'all, I’m Lindsay Cotter, a Nutrition Specialist with a focus on Gluten Free eating.
+Hi, y’all, I’m Lindsay Cotter, a Nutrition Specialist with a focus on Gluten-Free eating.
 I love creating delicious nourishing food that anyone can enjoy.

 Have a question?
 Use ctrl+f or ⌘+f on your computer or the “find on page” function on your phone browser to search existing comments!